osvalros/work-around-backend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a code repository for backend of Work around project, that was created as solution of Hackprague 2021 challenge.
+This is a code repository for backend of Work Around project, that was created as solution of Hackprague 2021 challenge.

 ### Built With